Locations

 To avoid those pitfalls, implement the following best practices:

 It’s a balance of efficiency and diligence: you save money by not over- and under-licensing (thus avoiding hefty audit penalties).
-Good license management should become a routine part of SAP administration, parallel to user security administration.

 Read SAP Licenses For Engineers, Administrators, and Other Specialized Roles.